jbubriski/ST4bby/README.md

 Here is all you need to do:

-1. Drop the 2 T4 templates into your Visual Studio Project.
-2. Open up the "Pocos.tt" template
-3. Set your own values for the namespaceName, serverName, and databaseName
-4. Save the template and it should promt you to run!
-Just hit OK and watch the magic happen!
-5. Add references to the Micorosoft SQL Server SMO assemblies.
-I found mine in "C:\Program Files\Microsoft SQL Server\100\SDK\Assemblies" and you can get them through the Web Platform Installer.
-Here are the specific ones you need:
+1. Add references to the Micorosoft SQL Server SMO assemblies.
+You can easily get them through the Web Platform Installer.
+After installing I found mine in "C:\Program Files\Microsoft SQL Server\100\SDK\Assemblies".
+Here are the specific ones you need to add to your project:
 	1. Microsoft.SqlServer.ConnectionInfo
 	2. Microsoft.SqlServer.Management.Sdk.Sfc
 	3. Microsoft.SqlServer.Smo
+2. Drop the 2 T4 templates into your Visual Studio Project.
+3. Open up the "Pocos.tt" template.
+4. Set your own values for the namespaceName, serverName, and databaseName.
+5. Save the template and it should promt you to run!
+Just hit OK and watch the magic happen!  **Note: when the files are generate, they may not be actually added to your project.
+Click the "Show All Files" button to see them and include them.
+We're working to fix this.**

 After that, you can continue to run the T4 template as you update the database, or you can delete the templates and keep the POCO's.